4W4I5/Semester-5-Notes/Algo/Algo 4 September, 2023.md

 	- Input
 		- Info/Data that comes in
 	- Correctness
+		- Output relates correctly to inputs
 	- Generality
 		- Works for many possible inputs
 	- Efficiency
 		- Takes less time & memory to run

-#### Complexity Analysis
+## Complexity Analysis

 - **Platform Independence**
+	- Ideal Algo
-	- Ideal Algo has an elementary operation that takes 1 step and an instance that takes 1 unit of time
+		- Each elementary operation takes 1 step of time
+		- Each elementary instance occupies 1 unit of memory

 #### Analysing an Algo staments
-> Fill with code and analyze for practice

 - Simple Statement
 	- Basic step = 1
 		- as long as number of statements are constant